Google Founders Brin, Page Step Down; Pichai Takes Over As Alphabet CEO

 In an email to Google employees, Pichai said that in his more than 15 years with Google, "the only constant I've seen is change.
 This process of continuous evolution — which the founders often refer to as 'uncomfortably exciting' — is part of who we are."

 The restructuring at the top of Google comes as at time of increased turmoil for the Internet giant.

+Google, the company that was known for the motto "don't be evil," has been known for its open and freewheeling culture, with employees encouraged to speak out.
+But lately, management has been cracking down on dissent and criticism.

-Google fired four engineers last week for what they say was their labor-organizing efforts.
+Google fired four engineers last week for accessing internal information.
+But the workers said they lost their jobs over their labor-organizing efforts.
 They said they will file a complaint with the National Labor Relations Board.

 Last year, thousands of Google workers around the world walked out in protest of sexual harassment and bad behavior by executives.